 And, all this had to happen while keeping things fun & light for students.
 I was exhausted!
 And, the joy of teaching … well, it started to go by the wayside.

 Adding the fun back in

 Avoiding overwhelm in those early days wasn’t easy.
 And, it wasn’t always possible as I learnt, experimented, failed & experimented some more.

-This isn’t to say that mistakes or failures have to be a negative thing.
+Mistakes or failures don’t have to be a waste of time.
 If they are part of the learning process, make it fun!

 While the process wasn’t always easy, there were plenty of laughs along the way!